Last updated on

 - Split the cake mixture into two parts.
 Spread the first part of the cake scraps on the bottom of the baking pan, pressing the crumbs into place with your fingertips or the back of a spoon.

 - Spread the softened ice cream onto the first layer of cake.
-Freeze for a couple hours, or until the ice cream is set.
+Freeze for a couple of hours, or until the ice cream is set.

 - Cover the ice cream with the remaining cake mixture and press into place with your fingertips or the back of a spoon.